With the skills and knowledge you acquire in our Master’s in Psychology, you will have excellent job prospects.

 With the skills you’ve picked up during this Master’s track, you will be highly suited to work in education.
 Many graduates of Learning Sciences find challenging jobs in education.
 For example, you might get involved in training, consultancy and development, test development and test administration, or educational support.
 A small percentage go into research or become teachers themselves at universities of applied science.

 One alumnus, Angelique Egberink, is a methodologist at A-VISION, an education consultancy firm.
-With the skills she learned in the Learning Sciences specialization, Angelique helps to create and interpret adaptive tests with which assignments can be fully adapted to student ability.
+With the skills she learned in the Learning Sciences specialisation, Angelique helps to create and interpret adaptive tests with which assignments can be fully adapted to student ability.

 As a graduate of Human Factors & Engineering, you will be just as comfortable in the business world as in research.
 Just think of the different industries in which human factors play a crucial role: from the automotive, technological and medical industries, to consultancy.
 As an expert in this field, you could work as part of an interdisciplinary team, linking the design team to the user during production.
 You could also work in a large international company as a usability expert, or as a researcher at a university.
 And if you want to progress further, you can complete a post-Master’s degree in User-System Interaction in Eindhoven, the Netherlands.